 Unlike skilled nursing centers, assisted living communities are not required to publicly report antipsychotic data.
-To track this data for assisted living communities, NCAL has collaborated with the New Jersey Hospital Association’s Patient Safety Organization (PSO).
+To track this data for assisted living communities, NCAL has collaborated with the New Jersey Hospital Association to form the National Patient Safety Organization for Assisted Living (PSO).
 The primary function of a PSO is to allow healthcare providers to report quality and patient safety data without fear of legal discovery.

-Therefore, through the National PSO for Assisted Living, NCAL members can electronically submit their performance on clinical performance outcomes (including antipsychotic use) and processes while still protecting themselves from any liability issues as a result of their data.
+Through the PSO, NCAL members can electronically submit their performance on clinical performance outcomes (including antipsychotic use) and processes.

 If your community is not an NCAL member and would like to join the PSO, you can contact your AHCA/NCAL State Affiliate